zakkudo/jsdoc-redux-plugin/README.md

 - `@redux`
 - `@reduxActionScope`
 - `@reduxActionCreator`
-- `@reduxReducer` * NOTE - You must use prevousState, action as the function argument names
+- `@reduxReducer` * NOTE - You must use previousState, action as the function argument names

 Includes typedefs for